ReCal for Ordinal, Interval, and Ratio Data (OIR)

 ReCal OIR operates under the following requirements and assumptions:

-• Data should be ordinal, interval, or ratio
+• Data should be nominal, ordinal, interval, or ratio

 • Each file should represent two or more coders working on a single variable (similar to ReCal3)